sendchinatownlove/ruby/README.md

 1. Setup localhost.run or ngrok or any derivatives to forward your localhost port to the web.
 1. Make the port forwarder point to your local port. localhost.run cmd: `ssh -R 80:localhost:5000 ssh.localhost.run`
+1. Make sure to append `/webhooks` to the forwarding URL so you're hitting the correct route
 1. Go to: https://developer.squareup.com/apps
 1. Go to the webhooks pane and create a sandbox api to point to domain created above.
 1. Enable the following events: